Brooke Ablon - Fort Point Capital

 Why did you decide to start Fort Point Capital?

 From ARI, I joined The Riverside Company to help grow what was, at that time, a relatively small business investing out of a $107 million fund.
-While I was there, we grew the staff by nearly tenfold, and I was eventually investing out of a $750 million fund.
+While I was there, we grew the staff nearly tenfold, and I was eventually investing out of a $750 million fund.

 What are the biggest or the common challenges facing your portfolio companies?